Sample Cover Letter for a Job Application

 I am writing to apply for the programmer position advertised in the Times Union.
-As requested, I am enclosing a completed job application, my certification, my resume, and three references.
+As requested, I enclose a completed job application, my certification, my resume and three references.

-The opportunity presented in this listing is very appealing to me, and I believe that my strong technical experience and education will make me a very competitive candidate for this position.
-The key strengths that I possess for success in this position include:
+The role is very appealing to me, and I believe that my strong technical experience and education make me a highly competitive candidate for this position.
+My key strengths that would support my success in this position include:

-With a BS degree in Computer Programming, I have a full understanding of the full lifecycle of a software development project.
-I also have experience in learning and excelling at new technologies as needed.
+With a BS degree in Computer Programming, I have a comprehensive understanding of the full lifecycle for software development projects.
+I also have experience in learning and applying new technologies as appropriate.
 Please see my resume for additional information on my experience.

 Thank you for your time and consideration.
 I look forward to speaking with you about this employment opportunity.